CanDIG/go-model-service/README.md

 ### GoBuffalo Pop

-Pop is an ORM-like that is used to interface between a go backend and one of several database languages.
+Pop is an ORM-like that is used to interface between a go backend and a database.

 See the [pop README](https://github.com/gobuffalo/pop#pop--) for installation and use instructions.
-Most documentation is now maintained at [gobuffalo.io](http://gobuffalo.io) in the `Database` section.
+Most documentation is now maintained at [gobuffalo.io](https://gobuffalo.io/en/docs/db/getting-started/) in the `Database` section.
 There is also an [Unofficial pop Book](https://andrew-sledge.gitbooks.io/the-unofficial-pop-book/content/) with tutorials, [Quick Start](https://andrew-sledge.gitbooks.io/the-unofficial-pop-book/content/installation.html) being a good place to begin.

 Since the database used in this project is `sqlite3`, there are slight modifications that must be made to some commands in the form of a `-tags sqlite` option.
 These are detailed in the [Installing CLI Support](https://github.com/gobuffalo/pop#installing-cli-support) section of the Pop documentation.

 #### Pop Migrations

 Soda is a CLI tool for generating pop migration files and models, as well as for running up- and down-migrations.
-Migrations are described in `.fizz` or `.sql` files, and beyond simple migrations such as adding/dropping columns, these files must be manually populated with explicit migration instructions.
+Migrations are described in `.fizz` or `.sql` files.
+Files for simple migrations such as adding/dropping columns are auto-generated by soda.
+For more complicated migrations, the migration files must be manually populated with explicit instructions.

-Fizz provides a Go-like syntax for writing migrations, but [you may instead opt for writing SQL migrations as desired](https://github.com/gobuffalo/pop#generating-migrations).
+Fizz provides a Go-like syntax for writing migrations, but [you may instead opt to write SQL migrations](https://github.com/gobuffalo/pop#generating-migrations).
 The fizz syntax is described [here](https://gobuffalo.io/en/docs/db/fizz/).

 ##### Migrating Pop Models

+*Note: Pop models are distinct from go-swagger models!
+Go-swagger models represent API calls in golang, while pop models represent database entities in golang.
+See the [go-swagger docs](https://goswagger.io/use/models/schemas.html) to read about go-swagger models.*

-Soda can generate models in pop from command-line input, but these models must be manually edited when migrations cause modifications to the database table that a model corresponds to.
+Pop models are go files that describe database entities in terms of the go language.
+Each pop model corresponds to a table in the database.
+Soda can generate models from command-line input.
+When a migration modifies the database table that a model corresponds to, the associated model file must be manually edited.

 For example, if you add a `province` column to the `individual` table in a migration, the `individual.go` model must have that field added to its `type Individual struct`.
 You may also want to add validations for this new field in the `Validate` method of the `individual.go` model.

 #### Validating Pop Models

-`Validate` method contained in each model Go file is called upon each `ValidateAndSave` (or similar) call, to ensure that the data about to be entered in the database meets developer-defined constraints.
+The `Validate` method contained in each model Go file, called upon each `ValidateAndSave` (or similar) call, checks that the data being pushed to the database meets desired constraints.

-The `validators` package from Gobuffalo [validate](https://github.com/gobuffalo/validate) is the only set of validators automatically imported by Pop, but this `validate` framework allows for the creation of custom validators as needed.
+The `validators` package from Gobuffalo [validate](https://github.com/gobuffalo/validate) is a set of validators automatically imported by Pop.
+The `validate` package also allows for the creation of custom validators.
 See the `tools/validators` directory for a simple example, or  the Unofficial pop Book's tutorial on [Writin Validations](https://andrew-sledge.gitbooks.io/the-unofficial-pop-book/content/advanced-topics/writing-validations.html) for a more complex example.

 #### Handling Nulls With Pop

-There is some complexity introduced in representing database tables with Go structs.
-Since Go only allows `nil` values for pointers, one must employ a work-around for handling nulls retrieved from the database, which is particularly necessary for validating their presence or absence.
+There is some subtlety to representing database tables with Go structs.
+Since Go only allows `nil` values for pointers, a work-around is needed to handle nulls retrieved from the database, or to validate on nulls in data being pushed to the database.

-By default, null-values from the database are transformed into Go's zero-values for a column that is represented in Go by a non-nillable type.
+By default, for a db datatype that is pop-converted into a non-nillable type in Go, null-values from the database are transformed into zero-values.
 For example, the `Chromosome` field of the `Variant` model (in `variant.go`) is of type string, and if a value for `chromosome` is not supplied in an entry, the value of the `Chromosome` field is `""`.
-The `validators` package used to validate *required* fields in pop only checks for these fields having a non-zero value.
+The validators that check *required* fields provided in the `validators` package only check for these fields having a non-zero value.
+Thus, no distinction is made between zero-valued entries such as `0` or `""` and `nil`.
+These validators are insufficient for cases where when zero-valued entries are acceptable but `nil` entries are not.

 This project uses the `pop/nulls` package to handle non-nullable fields that should be permitted to have zero values, such as the `Start` field of the `Variant` model.
-This field is of type nulls.Int, which is able to support null values (and therefore a custom `int_is_not_null.go` validator.)
+This field is of type nulls.Int, which is able to differentiate between null values and zero values.
+A custom `int_is_not_null.go` validator is needed to validate this datatype.

 ### Genny